chiquadrat/smicd/CONTRIBUTING.md

 ## Development guidelines

-We try to follow the [GitHub flow](https://guides.github.com/introduction/flow/) for development.
+I try to follow the [GitHub flow](https://guides.github.com/introduction/flow/) for development.

 1. Fork [this repo][repo] and clone it to your computer.
 To learn more about this process, see [this guide](https://guides.github.com/activities/forking/).
 2. If you have forked and cloned the project before and it has been a while since you worked on it, [pull changes from the original repo](https://help.github.com/articles/merging-an-upstream-repository-into-your-fork/) to your clone by using `git pull upstream master`.